Goethe Universität and the Institute for Theater, Film and Media Studies

 Seminar “The Practice and Politics of Archives”

 With its intertwining of theoretical discourse and practical activity, the two-part seminar “The Practice and Politics of Archives” forms the core content of the degree, and is obligatory for all students in the Masters in Film Culture.
-It is led by experts from the Deutsches Filminstitut, and is also held on its premises, where film culture is conceived, developed and promoted: in the facilities and archives of the Deutsches Filminstitut and the Deutsches Filmmuseum.
+It is led by experts from the DFF, and is also held on its premises, where film culture is conceived, developed and promoted: in the facilities and archives of the DFF.
 Beginning with the activity areas of the institute, students come into contact with all facets of curatorial and archival work.
-They become deeply familiar with the Deutsches Filminstitut, as well as the Filmmuseum and its cinema, and work with the extensive holdings of its film archive, non-film collections, and photo, poster and text archives.
+They become deeply familiar with the DFF, including the film museum and the cinema, and work with the extensive holdings of its film archive, non-film collections, and photo, poster and text archives.
 “The Practice and Politics of Archives” centers on the materiality of film in its various analogue and digital manifestations, and places an emphasis on the restoration, reconstruction and digitalization of films, as well as on the presentation of the moving image in the cinema, on DVD and in the Internet.
 Consequently, the seminar combines theoretical components with practical exercises: the identification of historical film material, the comparison of material on the editing table, research into historical textual holdings, writing and editing entries for the online platform filmportal.de, and more.
 It interrogates the principles and consequences of contemporary German and European legislation, and elucidates the goals of international film archive associations.
 Finally, the seminar discusses strategies for raising the social value placed on film as a medium and as an art form, and for inculcating audiences with a long-lasting cinephilia.

-Beyond the regular series of events, which revolve around a yearly theme, the Goethe-Universität and the Deutsches Filminstitut organise excursions and studio discussions for Film Culture students revolving around guest appearances.
+Beyond the regular series of events, which revolve around a yearly theme, the Goethe-Universität and the DFF organise excursions and studio discussions for Film Culture students revolving around guest appearances.

 Workshops are concentrated events with guests (both German and international) who have professional experience in areas relevant to the degree, which serve to introduce the students to their field of work.
 Workshops last for one to five days and form the point of departure for deeper individual research, which can also take the form of a written paper.